 Only members are allowed in.

-I watched two shift changes where all the members were asked to leave, they sanitized every piece of equipment, and a fresh new group of twenty percent capacity were allowed in.
+They sanitized every piece of equipment and a fresh new group of 20% capacity were allowed in.

 I mean, these guys are above and beyond in their protocol.

-I wore a mask for my report for America's newsroom inside the gym out of respect for the protocols in that gym.
+I wore a mask for my report for America's Newsroom inside the gym out of respect for the protocols in that gym.

-Is policy is crushing his business, absolutely crushing it.
+That's the outrage with how this one-size-fits-all policy is crushing his business, absolutely crushing it.

-Um so what was the fine?
+So what was the fine?

-I I really think they've become a rallying cry for the nation.
+I really think they've become a rallying cry for the nation.

-Uh this the leaders done uh such an amazing job.
+The leader's done such an amazing job.

 And again, he speaks to what they've also asked is other businesses have to do this.

-This is respectful, responsible, civil disobedience.
+This is respectful, responsible civil disobedience.

 Their bank accounts are empty.

-You and and right now, gyms in New Jersey, they say you're closed indefinitely.
+And right now, gyms in New Jersey, they say you're closed indefinitely.

-This is the revolt of the of the barbershops and the hair salons and the gym owners and the restaurants, and even if you can open it 20 percent as a free citizen, you're bankrupt in a month or two.
+And even if you can open it 20% as a free citizen, you're bankrupt in a month or two.

 You know the margins in restaurants.